kragen/derctuo/globoflexia.md

   fibers are mixes of mullite, alumina, zirconia, and silica);
 - basalt fiber;
 - steel window screens;
-- aluminum window screens, if the binder is not strongly basic;
+- aluminum or fiberglass window screens, if the binder is not strongly basic;
 - stainless steel cloth;
+- thicker and stronger metal reinforcement such as traditional rebar tie-ups, hardware cloth, chicken wire, or expanded sheet metal;
 - copper wires;
 - gel-spun ultra-high-molecular-weight polyethylene fibers;
+- nonwoven bargain-basement felted polyester fabric ("friselina");
 - other fibers;
 - some mix of the above.